-14 Rule 1080(n)(ii)(E)(2)(a), (b), and (c).
+Rule 1080(n)(ii)(E)(2)(a), (b), and (c).
+Regarding the PIXL Order allocation process, the Exchange is adding (n)(ii)(E)(2)(d), (e), and (f).

 Rule 1080(n)(ii)(F).
 The Exchange proposes new language adding the alternative that if there are Complex Order PAN responses that cross the then-existing cPBBO at the time of the conclusion of the Auction, such PAN responses will be executed, if possible, at their limit price(s).

-quoting increment applicable to the affected series, and that such an execution may not trade through the NBBO or at the same price as any resting customer order.17
+The Exchange believes that this behavior is, at best, highly unlikely as participants will cancel PAN responses of an order on the limit order book on the same side of the market as the PIXL Order, the PIXL Order may only be executed at a price that is at least one minimum price improvement increment better than the resting order's limit price or, if such resting order's limit price crosses the stop price, then the entire PIXL Order will trade at the stop price with all better priced interest being considered for execution at the stop price; 17 and (viii) that currently the execution price for a PIXL Order for the account of a public customer paired with an order for the account of a public customer must be expressed in the quoting increment applicable to the affected series, and that such an execution may not trade through the NBBO or at the same price as any resting customer order.
+18

 The Exchange is proposing several rule provisions in respect of Complex Orders so that they can participate in PIXL Auctions.
 First, the Exchange proposes new Rule 1080(n)(i)(C) regarding stopping the entire Complex Order when submitting such order into PIXL.
-Specifically, new subsection (C) states that if the PIXL Order is a Complex Order, as defined in Commentary.08 to Rule 1080, the Initiating Member must stop the entire PIXL order at a price that is better than the best net price (debit or credit) (i) available on the Complex Order book; and (ii) achievable from the best Phlx bids and offers for the individual options (an "improved net price"), provided in either case that such price is equal to or better than the PIXL Order's limit price.
-18 This proposal maintains the core principal of public customer priority by requiring a Complex Order submitted into PIXL to be stopped at a net debit/credit price which improves upon the stated markets present for the individual components of the Complex Order.
-For example, a Complex Order to buy one of option A with a PBBO market of \$1.00 bid, offered at \$1.20, and sell one of option B with a PBBO market of \$0.50 bid, offered at \$0.60, would need to be stopped by the Initiating Member at a net price better than the calculated cPBBO market of \$0.40 bid, offered at \$0.70.19 If in this same example there was also a resting Complex Order to buy one of option A and sell one of option B on Phlx for a net debit price of \$0.50, the Initiating Member would need to stop the Complex Order entered into PIXL at a net price better than \$0.50 bid and the calculated net best offer (cPBBO) of \$0.70.
+Specifically, new sub-paragraph (C) states that if the PIXL Order is a Complex Order and of a conforming ratio, as defined in Commentary.08(a)(i) and (a)(ix) to Rule 1080, the Initiating Member must stop the entire PIXL order at a price that is better than the best net price (debit or credit) (i) available on the Complex Order book regardless of the Complex Order book size; and (ii) achievable from the best Phlx bids when better priced interest that they could trade against is present in the marketplace.

+Rule 1080(n)(ii)(G).
+Regarding an Auction price on the limit order book on the same side of the market as the Complex PIXL Order, the Exchange is adding 1080(n)(ii)(H).

 Proposed Rule 1080(n)(vi).
-The Exchange clarifies that the subsection applies to the execution price for a PIXL Order and proposes new language stating that the execution price for a Complex Order PIXL may be in \$0.01 increments and may not trade through the cPBBO or at the same price as a resting customer Complex Order.
+The Exchange clarifies that the subsection applies to the execution price for a PIXL Order and proposes new language stating that the execution price for a Complex Order PIXL may be in \$0.01 increments and may not trade at a price equal to or through the cPBBO or at the same price as a resting customer Complex Order.